 If you’re a safety manager, we both know you deal with difficult decisions every day.
 Deciding whether or not to USE safety management software shouldn’t be a difficult decision.
-However, deciding on how to implement safety software into your organization is an entirely different matter.
+However, deciding how to implement safety software into your organization is an entirely different matter.

 It’s easy to get bogged down in details and minutia when researching safety management software.
-In fact, it’s common for experienced safety management personnel to struggle with selecting the appropriate software solutions/features for their organization’s needs – and why wouldn’t it be with all of today’s available options?
+In fact, it’s common for experienced safety management personnel to struggle with selecting the appropriate software solutions/features for their organization’s needs – and why wouldn’t it be, with all of today’s available options?
 Over the years, we’ve succeeded at helping many of our customers assemble comprehensive safety management plans, and have identified the 4 largest mistakes made when upgrading to EHS Management Software.
 So please, do yourself and your team a favor, and give the below a read before making these CRUCIAL decisions.

 1) Failing to determine your safety objectives before deciding on safety modules

 You won’t be able to outline your safety needs, without first being aware of your needs and goals.
 What improvements do you want to achieve?
 How will these improvements be quantified?
 What’s working well?
 What can be improved upon?
 Last but not least, what are your desired outputs, and how do you want them presented in your software (think reports, dashboards, notifications, etc.)?

 2) Failing to present a strong business case for investing in safety management software

 Sometimes, convincing your uppers or boss of the need for safety management software is the most difficult hurdle of all.
 If explained incorrectly, the approval to migrate to a better safety management solution is often denied.
 Does this sound familiar?
 “Yeah, what’s that going to cost?
 What’s wrong with our paper records?
 We already have a safety program – why do we need this?”
 One of the largest benefits of a properly implemented safety plan is a direct reduction in your injury rate, which in turn lowers your EMR or “Experience Modification Rate“.